5 coastal spots where you can leave the world behind

 Kayak tours with Region X

-If you need some big-town distractions, Batemans Bay is not far away, but we suspect you’ll find yourself adapting to this easygoing lifestyle very quickly.
-Base yourself in a romantic retreat like the adults-only The Bower at Broulee, or try the family-friendly BIG4 Ingenia Holidays Broulee.
+If you need some big-town distractions, Batemans Bay is not far away, but we suspect you’ll find yourself adapting to this easy-going lifestyle very quickly.

 Bundeena, Sydney

-It’s not just the four beautiful beaches surrounding Bundeena that make it such a special escape.
-This tiny suburb in Sydney’s south, best accessed by a quick ferry trip from Cronulla, sits on the edge of Australia’s oldest national park, the Royal National Park, where the lush bushland is rich in hiking trails, pools and beaches.
+It’s not just the four pristine beaches surrounding Bundeena that make it such a special escape.
+This tiny suburb in Sydney’s south, best accessed by a quick ferry trip from Cronulla, sits on the edge of Australia’s oldest national park, the Royal National Park, where the lush bushland is rich with hiking trails, pools and beaches.
 Love a waterfall?
-Winifred Falls, Wattamolla Falls and National Falls – where you can actually stand behind the water – are all popular options.
+Winifred Falls, Wattamolla Falls and National Falls (where you can actually stand behind the water) are all popular options and make for a cute selfie together.

-Other highlights include visiting one of Sydney’s most outstanding Aboriginal rock art sites, the Jibbon rock carvings, or simply relaxing with a coffee at Driftwood Café.
-On the first Sunday of the month, the area’s many artists throw open their studios for the Bundeena and Maianbar Art Trail.
+Other highlights include visiting one of Sydney’s most outstanding Aboriginal rock art sites, the Jibbon rock carvings.
+Additionally, on the first Sunday of the month, the area’s many artists open their studios for the Bundeena and Maianbar Art Trail.

 Angourie, Clarence Valley

-If you’re dreaming of discovering a sleepy seaside town that has stayed under the radar, we have news for you.
+If you’re the kind of couple that likes to set trends and holiday at the next big beach spot, this is the option for you.
 Just south of the scenic holiday town of Yamba lies Angourie, a charming coastal village with just a handful of shops.
 What Angourie has in abundance, however, is spectacular surrounds.

 You have a choice of beaches – Angourie Point has great waves for surfers, while the sheltered Angourie Back Beach is the place to go for a swim.
-Then there are the famous Blue and Green Pools, old bluestone quarries that flooded and were reborn as popular swimming spots.
-On days when you feel like staying dry, the magnificent 65km Yuraygir Coastal Walk follows old emu trails south, offering jaw-dropping views along the way.
+Then there are the revitalising Blue and Green Pools, old bluestone quarries that flooded and were reborn as popular swimming spots.
+On days when you feel like staying dry, hike a portion of the magnificent multi-day 65km Yuraygir Coastal Walk, which follows old emu trails south, offering jaw-dropping views along the way.

 More articles by theme